 The partial fencing that runs along adjoining private landowner property needs repair.

-While there are no improvements on the property, the location is perfect for outside of town living, if so desired.
+While there are no improvements on the property, the location is perfect for outside-of-town living, if so desired.

 Fishing at Lake Powell is great for Bass.
 The beautiful Navajo Lake will offer many types of trout.
-Kanab Creek runs west of the property as does nearby Duck Creek.
+Kanab Creek runs west of the property, as does nearby Duck Creek.
 Duck Creek Village is a great place for supplies and local information about boating, rafting, and dining.

 The local forests and National Parks are loaded with opportunities.
 Escalante Grand Staircase, Bryce Canyon & Zion National Parks are a short distance away.
 Hiking, photography, rock-climbing, & more await the adventurous.

-Alton, Utah is 15 minutes away and is named after a Fjord in Norway.
-The name was drawn from a hat by a two-year old girl.
+Alton, Utah, is 15 minutes away and is named after a Fjord in Norway.
+The name was drawn from a hat by a two-year-old girl.

 Kanab is the county seat.
 Kanab is a Paiute Indian word meaning place of the willows.
 Early pioneers came to the area in the 1850s & 60s.
 The area is also known as Little Hollywood as Hollywood fell in love with the area in the 1940s & 50s.
 More than 100 movies & shows have been filmed in the area.
-Some notable residents of Kanab were, Zane Gray, & Kelly Sweet.
+Some notable residents of Kanab were Zane Gray & Kelly Sweet.
 Mt.
 Carmel artist Maynard Dixon also lived in the area.
 Area Museums and movie sets can be entertaining for those who choose to view them.

 Airports servicing the area are Salt Lake City (SLC) and St. George.
-Many of the Small towns have in the area can provide immediate needs, while Cedar City & Saint George can provide the bigger needs.
+Many Small towns have in the area can provide immediate needs, while Cedar City & Saint George can provide the bigger needs.

-The opportunity to own such a large property in this beautiful area are few and far between.
+The opportunity to own such a large property in this beautiful area is few and far between.
 From the adventurous to the cattle rancher, this property sings AWESOME out loud.
 Make it your today.

 Kent "DUKE" Boyington